amanichopra/fitness-wrapped/README.md

 November came along, and I had an epiphany: winter break was coming soon and I needed to come up with a game plan to feel fulfilled and do something productive and exciting, since I would have 3 weeks of free time.
 Around the time, Spotify also released "Spotify Wrapped", which leveraged data science to portray fun, competitive statistics for users to view and share.
 This inspired me to build my own version, but using health and fitness data instead.
 Similar to Spotify Wrapped, I was driven to create high-level visuals to share aggregate statistics from my workouts and nutrition through the year.

+After building v1 in 2021, I wanted to do the same again in 2022 but add feature improvements.

 ## Managing Goals, Workflows, and Timelines

 After this epiphany, I began brainstorming how I could execute this vision and build something deliverable.
 I've always had ideas in my head, but this one was different.
 I couldn't waste all the data that I've been tracking so consistently.
 I learned about Trello and the agile workflow to help manage my project workflow.

 <img width="568" height=500 alt="Screen Shot 2021-12-28 at 5 41 03 PM" src="https://user-images.githubusercontent.com/42814002/147619493-a8ad10ff-0ff3-415c-8438-578d1bf06714.png">

 As shown above, these were some of the initial features I added to my kanban boards.
 I utilized 3 buckets: todo, in-progress, and complete.
-I updated the features daily throughout November, as new ideas came to my head.
+I updated the features daily, as new ideas came to my head.

 ## Methodology